 - Parameter Selection – In addition to choosing which events to use in your tSNE calculation it is also important to choose appropriate parameters.
 If your data set is fluorescence-based, select only compensated parameters (Comp-Parameter::Stain Reagent).
 Do not include parameters that may have been collected, but were not utilized in the staining panel and leave out any common parameters that do not vary across the sample population you are investigating.
 Inclusion of irrelevant parameters can add background noise in the calculation without contributing to the signal.

-- Data Scaling – The tSNE algorithm is particularly sensitive to events that exceed the bounds of your plots.
-Therefore, you may see an improvement in your results if your data is properly transformed and on scale.
+- Data Scaling – The tSNE algorithm operates on data as transformed within your workspace.
+Therefore, you may see an improvement in your results if your data is on scale and whitespace is minimized.
 For more information on this subject, see our help pages on transformations in FlowJo v10.

 Creating tSNE Parameters